 - Less is more.
 Keep your photos simple, then the desired motif will pop out even more.

 - Increase the saturation of the dominant color so that it looks stronger.

-In everyday life we usually do not pay particular attention to the shadows that wander with us.
+In everyday life, we usually do not pay particular attention to the shadows that wander with us.
 So this mostly doesn’t give you the idea that you can use it to create great pictures.
-Shadows are an easy way upgrade your Instagram Game and add another dimension to your photos.
+Shadows are an easy way to upgrade your Instagram Game and add another dimension to your photos.

 - Make the shadow/s the main subject.

 - A background with little structure is best suited for this.
 This way the shadow comes into its own.